 Development Account Projects

-Towards a low-carbon economy in Latin America: policy options for energy efficiency and innovation
+Towards a low-carbon economy: Policy options for energy efficiency and innovation

 In the context of the continuing climate change crisis, the aim of the Governments of the Latin America and the Caribbean region is to contribute to the global effort of mitigating climate change while encouraging their own sustainable and sustained development.
 The Latin American economies, in the coming decades, thus face the challenge of simultaneously adjusting to the main impacts of climate change and contributing meaningfully to international agreements on the reduction of carbon emissions.